 How did the Pharisees, who were God’s champions in the days of the Maccabees, become the villains who sought the death of God’s son?
-The answer is the insidious spiritual disease of pride, one of the seven deadly or capital sins.
+They were deformed by an insidious spiritual disease that is the deadliest of the seven deadly or capital sins – pride.

 In these same books, you can read about the spiritual resistance of pious laymen who stood up for the Law and the traditions of the Rabbis, who sought to preserve the faith of Israel and live it with passion.
 The members of this renewal movement became known as the Pharisees.

 Yet obviously something went terribly wrong with God’s champions.
 Because just a few generations later, when the Son of God appeared in their midst, the Pharisees rejected Him.

 How did it happen?
 They succumbed to a deadly but insidious disease that they didn’t even know they had.

 Today, there are sexually transmitted diseases (STDs) like this.
 One of them, HPV, is a virus that has no symptoms at all.
 A woman often does not know that she has it . . . until, that is, she is diagnosed with deadly cervical cancer.

 The Pharisees would have wagged their fingers at such women, as they did at the woman caught in adultery (John 8).
 “Serves them right– the wages of sin is death!”

 Pride – Most Deadly of Sins